kerinb/kerinb.github.io/_posts/2020-01-14-linear-regression-from-scratch.md

 </figure>

 <p>
-	The code above can also be found on my github <a href='https://github.com/kerinb/CodeBlogRepo/tree/master/LinearRegressionBlogCode'>here</a>.
+	The code above can also be found on my <a href='https://github.com/kerinb/CodeBlogRepo/tree/master/LinearRegressionBlogCode'>Github</a>.
 </p>

 <h2>
-	Section 1: Some Preliminary Theory:
+	Section 1: Some Preliminary Theory
 </h2>

 <p>
-	LR is a statistical model that observes the linear relationships between a dependent variable, y, and a set of independent variables, X. In a simple LR model, the aim is to model the data in a manner similar to below:
+	LR is a statistical model which observes the linear relationships between a dependent variable <i>y</i>, and a set of independent variables <i>X</i>.
+In a simple LR model, the aim is to model the data in a manner according to the following equation:
 </p>

 <p>